|University of California, Berkeley|| |

-I am a PhD candidate in EECS Systems Laboratory (EE:S) at the University of Michigan.
-I am working in the area of Discrete Event Systems (DES), supervised by Prof. Stéphane Lafortune.
+I earned my Ph.D. degree in August 2014 in EECS Systems Laboratory (EE:S) at the University of Michigan, where I was working in the Discrete Event Systems (DES) group supervised by Prof. Stéphane Lafortune.

-My research interest lies at the intersection of network security, formal methods, and control engineering.
+My research interest lies at the intersection of network security and control synthesis.

 In my PhD thesis, I address the verification and synthesis of secure networked systems in the formulation of Discrete Event Systems.